rbhadti94/JavaStat/README.md

 Navigate to [Oracle Site](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and download the appropriate package.

-## What is RavMath?
+## What is JavaStat?
-RavMath is a multifunctional statistics library that allows users to carry out basic and advanced statistic calculations on 1D and 2D datasets.
+JavaStat is a multifunctional statistics library that allows users to carry out basic and advanced statistic calculations on 1D and 2D datasets.

 This ranges from simple operations such as the mean & standard deviations to data-modelling operations such as linear regression.

 ## Using JavaStat
-Head over the [Releases](https://github.com/rbhadti94/RavMath/releases) section of the repository and download the latest stable release of this software.
+Head over the [Releases](https://github.com/rbhadti94/JavaStat/releases) section of the repository and download the latest stable release of this software.

 ## Library Functions